r-nikhil/r-nikhil.github.io/_posts/2022-06-15-gtoinspector-startup.md

 - There was no such tool available in the market to help professional poker players.
 Serious players will pay real money for this because of the direct impact on their bottom line.

-- I had already built a crude version for my own personal use.
+- We had already built a crude version for my own personal use.
 Other professionals wanted it and it was easy for me to start a poker business starting from this PLO tool.

 - **Market potential**